HackBulgaria/Programming101-2/week0/1-Python-simple-problems-set/README.md

 ## Zero Insertion

-Given an integer, implement a function, called `zero_insert(n)`, which returns a new integer, constructed by the following algorithm:
+Given an integer, implement the function `zero_insert(n)`, which returns a new integer, constructed by the following algorithm:

 * If two neighboring digits are the same (like `55`), insert a 0 between them (`505`)
 * Also, if we add two neighboring digits and take their module by 10 (`% 10`) and the result is 0 - add 0 between them.